adnguyen/Notebooks_and_Protocols/2017_notebook.md

 In panel B, apple race take longer to eclose than hawthorn race.

+**Apple races survive over a longer range of cold storage, but it takes longer for them to eclose**

 Fig 2. almost un interpretable.
 But it appears that longer heating periods changes the distrirubtion from shorter to longer days to eclosion

 Fig3, allele freq associated with earlier eclosion times as a function of days to eclosion